Study: Hormone therapy and breast cancer risk after ovary removal in women with a BRCA1 mutation

 - Can you refer me to a menopause expert?

-The following are studies on menopause and menopause management for survivors and previvors:
+The following studies of menopause and menopause management are for survivors and previvors.

 - NCT04439370: Autonomic Regulation of Blood Pressure in Premature and Early Menopausal Women.
-This study will look at the effects of early menopause on blood pressure.
+This research studies how early menopause effects blood pressure.

 - NCT03572153: A Mind-Body Intervention for Hot Flash Management.
-The main goal of this study is to test whether self-administered hypnosis can be used to reduce hot flashes more than self-administered white noise hypnosis over 6 weeks of home practice.
+The main goal of this study is to test whether self-administered hypnosis can reduce hot flashes more effectively than self-administered white noise hypnosis over 6 weeks of home practice.

 - NCT04821141: Phase IIB Trial of Bazedoxifene Plus Conjugated Estrogens.
-Women at increased risk for breast cancer who experience hot flashes will receive bazedoxifene plus conjugated estrogens (similar to the drug Duavee) for 6 months or a control (no drug).
-Researchers will measure breast density with and needle biopsy that looks at biomarkers.
+Women at increased risk for breast cancer who experience hot flashes will receive either bazedoxifene plus conjugated estrogens (similar to the drug Duavee) for 6 months or a control (no drug).
+Researchers will measure breast density with and needle biopsy that identifies biomarkers.

 Updated: 02/03/2024